Links on Android Authority may earn us a commission. Learn more.

 Each satellite in the Starlink project weighs just 573 pounds (260kg).
 The body of each satellite is flat, and up to 60 of them can fit into one of SpaceX’s Falcon 9 rockets.
 Once put in orbit, a single large solar array comes out to power the satellite.
 The central portion includes four powerful antennas for internet transmissions.
 Each satellite relies on a set of lasers to connect with four others in orbit.
 Finally, they have ion thrusters that use krypton gas.
 This allows them to stay in orbit longer, even at these lower distances from Earth.

-How fast will Starlink internet speeds be?
+How fast are Starlink internet speeds?

-How much will Starlink internet access cost?
+How much does Starlink internet access cost?

 By comparison, the HughesNet service costs as much as $150 a month, with a 50GB high-speed data plan (at 25Mbps) and horrible latency that makes gaming impossible, and even tasks like streaming can be quite the chore.